wearerequired/simple-user-adding/README.md

 * First release

 ## Upgrade Notice ##

+### 1.1.1 ###
+Being 100% compatible with WordPress 4.4, this update includes some smaller enhancements.

 ### 1.1.0 ###
 Being 100% compatible with WordPress 4.3, this update includes some smaller enhancements.